- 1 IRS Schedule B and Overseas Accounts

 Is it more than $10,000 per account, or in Total?

-An FBAR is required to be filed when a person or business (explained below) has an annual aggregate total of foreign accounts that exceeds $10,000 on any day throughout the year.
+An FBAR is required to be filed when a person or business (explained below) has an annual aggregate total of overseas accounts that exceeds $10,000 on any day throughout the year.
 It does not matter if all that money is in one account or if a person had 11 accounts with $1000.00 in each account (you get the picture, right?).
-Once your overseas foreign accounts exceed $10,000, it is now time to report all of the foreign accounts.
+Once your overseas foreign accounts exceed $10,000, it is now time to report all of the overseas accounts.

 You are required to report the maximum balance throughout the year.
 If you do not have the maximum balance available, you can mark the box that notes the Max balance is unavailable — or alternatively you can use the best value have and then note that on the FBAR.